 - Certified transcripts from all educational institutions that the applicant has attended regardless of the number of hours completed or attempted or the length of time since the course work was taken.

-- If the applicant is required to provide a TOEFL score as outlined above, the official score must be submitted by the admissions deadline.
+- International applicant is required to provide a TOEFL score as outlined above, the official score must be submitted by the admissions deadline.

 - Each applicant is required to submit three letters of recommendation prior to the admissions deadline.
 Letters of recommendation must be from those individuals that have had personal and professional contact with the applicant.
 Further, the writers for letters of recommendation should have had some authority over the applicant either currently or in the past.
 Examples for these types of individuals would be: college professors, supervisors, or community leaders.
 In their letters, the writer should address the following: how the writer is associated with the applicant and the length of time of the association, their opinion regarding the applicant's potential for academic success including skills the applicant possesses that they feel demonstrates this potential, and how the applicant's completion of a masters degree would benefit both the applicant and the criminal justice community.